jpritikin/coach/content/docs/me/_index.md

 ![danger](danger.webp)
 {.center}

-# My opinion
+# Opinion

 In real life, I am highly opinionated about diverse content areas.

 {{% hint info %}}
-This area of my website is the safe space for me to broadcast my opinions. 🤓
+This area of my website is the safe space for me (mostly Joshua) to broadcast my opinions. 🤓
 {{% /hint %}}

 Maybe you trust me.
 I can help you navigate the age of hyperspecialization.[^millgram2015]